Saigon Docks ~ 188th MP Company

 Operations at the Newport Docks, located two and a half miles upstream from Saigon Port, were also conducted by the 4th Transportation Command.

 The physical security assignment included static gate duty, foot patrol, and jeep patrol of the warehouse areas.
-The assignments involved two man teams and the shifts lasted for 12 hours.
+The assignments were staffed with two man teams, and the shifts lasted for 12 hours.

 Use Your Browser Button To Return